rdkcentral/firebolt-certification-app/docs/IntentReader.md

 No additional setup is required.

 ### Usage
 With the configuration and setup in place, we can perform any actions or tasks without having a PubSub messaging system integrated.
-The format of the request remains the same as in pubSub, as we have to pass the task name and corresponding parameters required to perform the task.
+For standalone, we can directly send the request in the below-given format with "standalone" as true and corresponding parameters given without initialising a pubsub connection.
-For standalones, the intent format will be like the following example:
+The format of the request remains the same as in pubSub, as we have to pass the task name and corresponding parameters required to perform the task.For standalones, the intent format will be like the following example:

 <details>
     <summary>Standalone Intent Format</summary>